jfsvak/Claims.App/README.md

 This gives me the following assumptions:
 1. The only mandatory xml element is `<total>`
 2. The other xml elements are optional and can appear at the most one time. *Multiple xml elements are discussed below in section __Points for Further Design and Development__*
+3. The week day of the date given in the example is not a valid date: 27. april 2017 is a __Thursday__, not a __Tuesday__.
+So in my sunshine scenarios, I have changed it to Thursday 25 april 2017.

 ### Design
 I have chosen to have two projects (tests are found in `tests/Claims.App.Tests`)